Frank J. Coppola: Murder

 Coppola and his former accomplice in the burglary conviction, Joseph Miltier, along with Miltier's girlfriend, Donna Mills, and Coppola's wife, Karen Coppola (née Evans), plotted to rob Payton M. Hatchell, a wealthy used car dealer who lived in a quiet neighborhood in Newport News, Virginia.
 In the spring of 1978, Coppola, posing as a priest, tried to gain entry to Hatchell's home, but was unsuccessful.
 Weeks later, the group came up with another plan.
 On April 22, 1978, Mills knocked on Hatchell's door posing as a delivery girl.
 Hatchell's wife, Muriel Hatchell, answered the door.
 Unbeknownst to her, Mills was armed with a gun that was hidden in some roses.
 Mills, Coppola, and Miltier then gained access to the house, while Karen waited as the getaway driver in a nearby vehicle.
 Once inside, Muriel was beaten by the trio.
 According to trial testimony, Coppola repeatedly smashed Muriel's head against the floor, demanding to know where she kept all her money.

 During the home invasion, Payton Hatchell returned home and witnessed the attack on his wife.
 The group then also attacked him, before fleeing the property with three rings and $3,000 in cash.
 Muriel died of a brain hemorrhage and complications with aspiration due to vomit in her throat.
-Payton survived the beating and remained in hospital for three weeks, requiring a permanent steel plate in his forehead from where blows inflicted by Coppola had fractured his skull.
+Payton survived the beating and remained in the hospital for three weeks, requiring a permanent steel plate in his forehead from where blows inflicted by Coppola had fractured his skull.